ciscoheat/superforms-web/src/routes/migration/+page.md

 ### superForm

-For type safety reasons, you cannot pass `null` or `undefined` to `superForm` anymore, which isn't a problem usually since you should be using `superValidate` to get the initial form data that should be sent to `superForm`.
+For type safety reasons, you cannot pass `null`, `undefined` or arbitrary data to `superForm` anymore.
+Instead you should be using `superValidate` to get the initial form object that should be sent to `superForm`, which is what's been done if you're returning `{ form }` from a load function or form action.

-But you can also pass a data object based on the schema type, which won't be validated, and there will be no constraints, so using `superValidate` is recommended.
+So if the form data is coming from the server this is not a problem, but on the client, especially in SPA settings, you must use `superValidate` or `superValidateSync` before calling `superForm`.
+Read more on the [SPA page](/concepts/spa) about this.

 ### valid, empty, firstError

-The `$valid`, `$empty` and `$firstError` stores are removed from the client, they weren't that useful. `$allErrors` can be used instead, together with the `$posted` store.
+The `$valid`, `$empty` and `$firstError` stores are removed from the client, they weren't that useful. `$allErrors` can be used instead, together with the new `$posted` store (which shows if the form has been previously posted or not).

 `empty` is removed from the object returned from `superValidate`, which type was previously called `Validation` but is now called `SuperValidated`.